 Imagine for a moment that you are your local league’s dominant coach and that you are masterfully playing Wood Elves.
 It can be a disaster for your closed ecosystem that you are coaching so well this dynamite on two legs.
 You see, all normally constituted human beings aspire to great honors, but your outrageous domination forbids them any hope.
 Disgusted, your preys leave the league and the predator that you are runs out of sustenance.
 Your league is terminated.

-This scenario is so common that every year, a significant number of newly created leagues collapse due to this recognized phenomenon.
-Fortunately, Blood Bowl can be unfair enough to give coaches of good will a chance to be competitive!
-Thus, to restore a form of balance, a conscientious dominant coach will soon choose a statistically weaker team to offer a more accessible challenge to his peers.
+This scenario is so common that every year, an astronomical number of newly created leagues collapse due to this recognized phenomenon.
+Fortunately, Blood Bowl can be unfair enough to give coaches of good will a chance to restore some balance.
+Thus, a conscientious dominant coach will soon choose a statistically weaker team to offer a more accessible challenge to his peers.

-Some coaches appreciate the challenge of digging to find the golden nuggets hidden in the game’s poorest teams.
-Other rarer specimens reject any competitive spirit and prefer to throw themselves into the madness of fluff.
+Some coaches appreciate the challenge of digging into the game’s poorest teams to find the hidden golden nuggets.
+Other uncommon specimens reject any competitive spirit and prefer to throw themselves into the madness of fluff.
 For those, choosing a Stunty team is the pleasure of playing without the pressure of winning.
-In any case, as many Stunty coaches will tell you: “Winning is so overrated! “.
+In any case, as many Stunty coaches will tell you: “Winning is so overrated!”.

 Also, coaching statistically weaker teams is a good source of new discoveries for coaches who master the game well.
-For them, it’s an opportunity to practice extreme chaos management, serial risk assessment, mood imperviousness to bad dices and the ability to take pleasure in insane game situations.
+For them, it is an opportunity to practice extreme chaos management, serial risk assessment, mood imperviousness to bad dice and the ability to take pleasure in insane game situations.

-Having established that the above statistics are at least partially (if not almost completely) blank, it’s understood that experimenting is the best way to get an idea of a team’s strength (between your own hands, at least).
+Having established that the above statistics are at least partially (if not almost completely) blank, it is understood that experimenting is the best way to get an idea of a team’s strength (between your own hands, at least).
 Fortunately, there is something for everyone!